 What to Ask: What is the reasoning behind the pricing model of the solution?

-As discussed in our previous blog, fighting fraud is not easy as it requires the following:
+in our previous blog, fighting fraud is not easy as it requires the following:

 When choosing the product, evaluate them on each of the above criteria.